-Course outcomes: On the completion of this laboratory course, the students will be able to:
+Course Outcomes: On the completion of this laboratory course, the students will be able to:

-- Demonstrate the truth table of various expressions and combinational circuits using logic gates. - Design and test various combinational circuits such as adders, subtractors, comparators, multiplexers and demultiplexers. - Construct and test flips-flops, counters and shift registers. - Simulate full adder and up/down counters.
+- Demonstrate the truth table of various expressions and combinational circuits using logic gates. - Design and test various combinational circuits such as adders, subtractors, comparators, multiplexers. - Realize Boolean expression using decoders. - Construct and test flips-flops, counters and shift registers. - Simulate full adder and up/down counters.

-- All laboratory experiments are to be included for practical examination. - Students are allowed to pick one experiment from the lot. - Strictly follow the instructions as printed on the cover page of answer script for breakup of marks. - Change of experiment is allowed only once and 15% Marks allotted to the procedure part to be made zero.
+- All laboratory experiments are to be included for practical examination. - Students are allowed to pick one experiment from the lot. - Strictly follow the instructions as printed on the cover page of answer script for breakup of marks. - Change of experiment is allowed only once and Marks allotted to the procedure part to be made zero.